johnshearing/PrivateKeyVault/README.md

   * Highlight the menu option which says **Export Text File: Send QR-Code parade to screen** and press the **Enter** key.
   * Navigate to the file we exported named **bobs_public_key.txt** and press the **Enter** key.
-  * You will see a dialog box asking you how long you wish each QR-Code to be displayed.
+  * You will see a dialog box asking you for how long you wish each QR-Code to be displayed.
+  * The very first QR-Code will show for 2 seconds not matter what you select.
+  * This allows the camera time to focus and adjust to the light from the screen.
   * Press the video record button on your phone and let it record for a few seconds and then press the **Enter** key on your PrivateKeyVault to start the procession of QR-Codes.
   * When the procession ends press the stop button on your phone to end the recording.
   *